 An RA might further challenge the requesting party until its identity is sufficiently established and distinguished from others.

-Revocation and suspension requests can also be placed directly to the Cybertrust RA at the following correspondance address:
+Revocation and suspension requests can also be placed directly to the Cybertrust RA at the correspondence address listed at the beginning of this CPS or at EVServiceDesk@verizonbusiness.com.